Amazon Echo spot ‘primes’ Super Bowl audience for drone delivery in the US

 Although Amazon ran a Super Bowl ad for Echo, its delivery drones stole the show.

 The e-commerce titan’s Super Bowl spot featured a woman and a man sitting on a couch with a bowl of Doritos between them.
-The man is seen licking the orange cheese dust from his fingertips and returning them to the bowl for another helping.
+The man is seen licking the Doritos’ orange cheese residue from his fingertips and returning them to the bowl for another helping.
 At this point, the woman throws a little side-eye his way, and says to a nearby Echo, “Alexa, reorder Doritos from Prime Air.”
 The Echo-Alexa system responds, “Ok, look for delivery soon.”
 At this point a drone comes into focus in the background.

 Fine print at the end of the commercial warns viewers that drone delivery isn’t available in any US cities from Amazon Prime Air.
 Yet.
 A spokesperson for Amazon declined to answer questions about timing for the start of drone delivery in the US.
 But this person confirmed that the drone featured in the Super Bowl commercial was not a new model.
 The drone was the same type used to test and make deliveries in the UK commercially last year.